 For example, in today’s Telegraph, Centrica’s chief executive reasonably points out the government is both getting the public to pay to close coal stations, and to keep them open.
 The National Audit Office is investigating whether the new deal on nuclear power is a bad deal for taxpayers.

 IPPR has also previously pointed out how the poor design of the government’s flagship energy efficiency scheme has meant bill-payers’ money that could have cut the fuel bills of thousands of fuel-power households has instead been wasted.

-One positive effect of today’s European deal is that it should be more difficult for our MPs to deflect attention away from these kinds of failures and onto the faceless, distant bogie man that is ‘Brussels’.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+One positive effect of today’s European deal is that it should be more difficult for our MPs to deflect attention away from these kinds of failures and onto the faceless, distant bogie man that is ‘Brussels’.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.